-Elizabeth Jaeger’s (b.
-1988 lives and works in Brooklyn, NY) sculptures embed common figural elements in existential concepts of reality and perception.
+Elizabeth Jaeger’s sculptures embed common figural elements in existential concepts of reality and perception.
 Sculptures like elongated human bodies with mask-like faces, truncated torsos, greyhound dogs, empty furniture or vases typically start with a personal experience or event.
 From there, they unfold a larger picture of phenomenological concerns.
 Despite a seeming familiarity with the objects’ figurativeness there is a sense of disquiet and subtle uncanniness inherent in Jaeger’s work which challenges the viewer’s relationship to their own physicality, their surrounding and their consciousness.

-Recent solo and two-person exhibitions include Pommel and Six-Thirty at Jack Hanley Gallery, 8.30 at And Now in Dallas, and Music Stand at Eli Ping, New York.
-The artist has participated in numerous group exhibitions including Mirror Cells at the Whitney Museum of American Art, Moma PS1's Greater New Yorkand Sculpture Center's In Practice: Fantasy Can Invent Nothing New.
-Most recently, the artist exhibited in Dreamers Awake at White Cube, London, 99 Cents or Less at the Museum of Contemporary Art Detroit, Sticky Fingers at Arsenal Contemporary, and The Sun and the Rainfall II at Galleria Zero, Milan.
+Elizabeth Jaeger (b.
+1988 in San Francisco, CA) lives and works in Brooklyn, NY.
+Recent solo exhibitions include Holes at Jack Hanley Gallery, Gutted at Mister Farenheit, and Brine at Klemm's in Berlin.
+The artist has participated in numerous group exhibitions including How To Survive at the Sprengel Museum, Hannover, DE Mirror Cells at the Whitney Museum of American Art, Moma PS1's Greater New York, Sculpture Center's In Practice: Fantasy Can Invent Nothing New, and the Aspen Art Museum's Zombies: Pay Attention!.
+Most recently, the artist exhibited in Ghosts at Jack Hanley Gallery, Dreamers Awake at White Cube, London, 99 Cents or Less at the Museum of Contemporary Art Detroit, Sticky Fingers at Arsenal Contemporary, and The Sun and the Rainfall II at Galleria Zero, Milan.

 Publications about her include Vitamin C: Clay and Ceramics in Contemporary Art (Phaidon, 2017) Dreamers Awake (White Cube, 2017) Eros C’Est La Vie (Totem, 2013) and How Other People See Me (Publication Studio, 2011).
 Additionally, Jaeger co-founded and operates Peradam with Sam Cate-Gumpert, a publishing house specializing in artists’ books.